ThermoPilot/ThermoPilot/README.md

 If the CPU overheats, ThermoPilot immediately raises EPP to reduce boost pressure — even if the GPU is cool.

-This hybrid logic mirrors how high‑end gaming laptops manage thermals internally.
+This hybrid logic mirrors how high‑end systems manage thermals internally.

 ---